LukeHayesss/final-project-foodzy/README.md

-FOODZY is my final project for Concordia Web Dev Bootcamp.
-Here's a bunch of random text placeholders for now.
+FOODZY is my final project for <b>Concordia Web Dev Bootcamp.</b> Here's a bunch of random text placeholders for now.
 I wanted to make an app where you can filter through recipes depending on either diet preference (such as vegan, gluten free, etc), or health conditions (such as diabetes, or heart-health).
 I implemented a lot of features and functionality, such as-

 - ability to search the entire database of recipes
 - ability to filter based on diet or health conditions